The Porcelain Armor and the Question of Power

 • Are you afraid of losing a sense of attractiveness or credibility?

 Dreams of teeth are reminders that we are beings of both flesh and spirit, and that our balance is fragile yet precious.
 They push us to find our true voice—the one that doesn't need porcelain armor to be heard.
-Sometimes, the cold landscape of a dream can feel as isolating as Dreaming of Snow, but remember that every symbol is a path back to yourself.
+Sometimes, the cold landscape of a dream can feel as isolating as snow, but remember that every symbol is a path back to yourself.

 🌙 Yume’s Echo: To lose a tooth in a dream is to be reminded that you are still evolving.
 You are never a finished product.